gabcamba/click-8/README.md

 #### New / Challenging

-- Docker setup (I have little to no experience working with Docker, although it was really fun trying to make it work!)
+- Docker setup (I have little to no experience working with Docker, it was really fun trying to make it work :))
+- Figuring out how to seed initial data

 #### Design / Implementation Decisions